-The Company will earn a management fee based on a percentage of gross revenues of the operations for managing retirement homes for third parties.
+The Company will earn a management fee based on fixed monthly billings for managing retirement homes for third parties.
 Revenue is recognized when the services are rendered.

 The Company recognizes revenue in an amount that reflects the consideration that the Company expects to receive taking into account any variation that may result from rights of return.
 If the Company is not certain the revenue is collectable, no revenue will be recognized even the services have rendered.
 The pattern and timing of revenue recognition under the new standard is consistent with prior year practice.